tomvita/Breeze-Beta/Breeze.md

 1. **Cheat Database**:
    - Automatically loads cheats from a list of URLs and the local database if no cheats are found in the Atmosphere path.
-   - To update the local database, go to **Download > Check for Cheat Database Update > Install Cheat Database Update**.
-   - Alternatively, you can download `titles.zip` from the [NXCheatCode repository](https://github.com/tomvita/NXCheatCode/releases/latest) and place it in `sdmc:/switch/breeze/cheats/`.
-This file contains a collection of cheat files for various games.
+   - To get updated local database, go to **Download > Check for Cheat Database Update > Install Cheat Database Update**.
+Alternatively, you can download `titles.zip` from the [NXCheatCode repository](https://github.com/tomvita/NXCheatCode/releases/latest) and place it in `sdmc:/switch/breeze/cheats/`.

 2. **Manual Cheat Files**:
    - Atmosphere Path: `sdmc:/atmosphere/contents/(titleid)/cheats/(buildid).txt` (auto-loaded by CheatVM).